AmalFrancisOlakengil/Quadratic_Quation_solver-/README.md

 Python

 Note:
-Type the input in the form of "ax^2+bx+c".
+Type the input in the form of "a b c", for the equation ax^2+bx+c.
-As opposed to C language where a,b,c values where inputed individually, in python typing the whole equation as the input is possible.